Our Doctors & Associates

 Dr. Vandervort is a graduate of Indiana University School of Optometry.
 He completed his residency in hospital-based optometry and ocular disease at the Lexington, Kentucky VA Medical Center.
 Following his residency he served as a full-time faculty member for five years at Southern California College of Optometry where he was an assistant professor in the ocular disease service as well as the Chief of Primary Care Optometry.

 Dr. Vandervort moved to Omaha with his wife, Dr. Vicky Vandervort, in 1985 and established the region’s first and only optometric consultation co-management center.
 Passionate about education, he has served as an adjunct faculty member of several schools and colleges of optometry and has lectured to his colleagues at every major optometric educational meeting across the country on ocular disease topics.
-Dr. Vandervort has an adjunct faculty appointment at Creighton University Medical Center.
-He is an active member of Zion Lutheran Church in Omaha.
-He enjoys teaching Bible studies and family activities.
+Dr. Vandervort also has an adjunct faculty appointment at Creighton University Medical Center and is on the professional staff of CHI Health – Creighton University Medical Center – Bergan Mercy Hospital.
+He is an active member of Pacific Hills Lutheran Church and enjoys teaching Bible studies.

 Dr. Vicky Vandervort